BitcoinDesign/Guide/guide/payments/receive.md

 **Text**

-Sharing payment details as text is as straightforward as copying and pasting.
+Sharing a request as text is as straightforward as copying and pasting.
 It is also typical for Bitcoin applications to provide the receiver with a “share” button - allowing them to conveniently share addresses or payment links via other applications, with “share sheets” being offered by most mobile operating systems.

-**QR Codes**
+**QR codes**

-QR Codes are also a common way to exchange payment details when the two devices are near one another.
+QR codes are commonly used when the sender and receiver are near one another.
 It is not without its faults though, as some people may not be familiar with QR Codes, and lower-end phones may have difficulty reading them.

-Here are some constraints to consider when displaying QR Codes:
+Here are some constraints to consider when displaying QR codes:

-- Complex QR Codes can be difficult for devices with low-resolution cameras to read.
+- Complex QR codes can be difficult for devices with low-resolution cameras to read.
-- Use high contrast between the QR Code blocks and their background.
+- Use high contrast between the QR code blocks and their background.
-- Display the QR Code at the largest size so that the scanner can detect it easily.
+- Display the QR code at the largest size so that the scanner can detect it easily.

-_For more technical details about optimizing QR Codes, [see this article](https://bitcoinops.org/en/bech32-sending-support/#creating-more-efficient-qr-codes-with-bech32-addresses)._
+_For more technical details about optimizing QR codes, [see this article](https://bitcoinops.org/en/bech32-sending-support/#creating-more-efficient-qr-codes-with-bech32-addresses)._

 ## Awaiting the payment
-Once the receiver's payment details have been shared, senders still have to create and broadcast their transaction, leaving room for uncertainty as to when the payment will be completed and received.
+Once the request has been shared, the sender still has to create and broadcast their transaction, leaving room for uncertainty as to when the payment will be completed and received.
 Think about how to keep the receiver informed whilst they await their payment.

 <div class="image-slide-gallery">